-Dear shareholders of Columbia Care Inc.:
+Dear shareholders of The Cannabist Company Holdings Inc.:

-On behalf of the directors and management team of Columbia Care Inc. (the "Company"), we are pleased to invite you to attend the Company's annual general meeting of the shareholders (the "Meeting"), to be held at 11:00 a.m.
-(Toronto time) on September 20, 2022.
+On behalf of the directors and management team of The Cannabist Company Holdings Inc. (the "Company"), we are pleased to invite you to attend the Company's annual general meeting of the shareholders (the "Meeting"), to be held at 10:00 a.m.
+(Toronto time) on November 8, 2023.
 The Meeting will be held in a virtual only format, which will be conducted via live audio webcast.

-At the Meeting, the holders of common shares and proportionate voting shares of the Company (the "Shareholders") will be asked to receive the audited annual financial statements of the Company for the year ended December 31, 2021, together with the report of the auditor thereon.
+At the Meeting, the holders of common shares and proportionate voting shares of the Company (the "Shareholders") will be asked to receive the audited annual financial statements of the Company for the year ended December 31, 2022, together with the report of the auditor thereon.
 Shareholders will also be asked to consider and vote upon the following proposals at the Meeting:

-- 1. To elect the directors for the ensuing year (the "Directors"), and - 2.
-To re-appoint Davidson & Company LLP as the auditors of the Company and authorize the Directors to fix the remuneration of the auditors.
+- 1. to elect directors of the Company (the "Directors") for the ensuing year; - to re-appoint Davidson & Company LLP as the auditors of the Company and authorize the Directors to fix the remuneration of the auditors; and - 3. to consider and, if deemed advisable, pass an ordinary resolution approving certain amendments to the Company's Amended and Restated Omnibus Long-Term Incentive Plan.